0x0f0f0f/gobba/README.md

 ## Features

 ### Arithmetics with full scheme-like numeric tower
-Integer division returns integers.
+Integer division returns an integer if the modulo is 0, and returns a float otherwise.
 Floating point numbers decimal part can be omitted if it is 0.
 Floating point numbers can use the power syntax using `e`.
 ```ocaml
 1 + 2 + 3 * (4 - 1) ;;
 1 + 4.0 - 1. / 2.315 ;;